tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Last we have undefined.
 If you look at the "third" variable, you see it actually is missing an assignment operator ("=").
-Programming languages allow us to define variables without giving them a value immeditaly.
+Programming languages allow us to define variables without giving them a value immediately.
 This is due to the nature of variables having the potential to be changed frequently.
 If something in TS/JS is declared but does not have a value assigned to it, then it will return undefined if accessed to be read.
 You will also encounter undefined if you try to access an object key that does not exist on the current object.
 Undefined is a practical type.
 C actually